How to Make Edible Water Beads

 Are Edible Water Beads A Choking Hazard?

-Because we used regular tapioca pearls rather than quick-cooking ones, only the outer layer of our water beads was soft while the centre remained crunchy.
+Because we used regular tapioca pearls rather than quick-cooking ones, only the outer layer of our water beads was soft while the center remained crunchy.

 Neither this nor the bland taste deterred our kids from eating them, because they love being able to eat the activities we’re doing.
 (Hello, Rainbow Marshmallow Slime!)